Dien Bien

 Culture and Ethnicity

-The 21 ethnic groups in Dien Bien aslo contribute greatly to the advancement of the province’s tourism.
-A survey in 2009 shows a population of 491,046 people of which 38% belongs to Thai ethnic group, 30% belongs to H’Mong ethnic group and only 20% belongs to Kinh ethnic group.
-Each of these major groups have developed and maintained many unique traditions, festivals, and cuisines, adding to the dynamic cultural life of this Northern province.
+The 21 ethnic groups residing in Dien Bien significantly contribute to the region's vibrant tourism scene.
+Recent demographic studies indicate a population of approximately 491,046 people, with about 38% belonging to the Thai ethnic group, 30% to the H'Mong ethnic group, and only 20% to the Kinh ethnic group.
+Each of these major groups enriches the region with distinct traditions, festivals, and cuisines, enhancing the cultural life of this northern province.

 Frequently asked questions